VENDIS — Sales Potential & Judgment · BD SELECT

 Set a contact rhythm for the top 20 accounts

-A quarterly touch plan per account — value-add reason, not courtesy call.
+Plan one contact per quarter for each account.
+Each contact should bring value, not just courtesy.
 This turns a fast but shallow relationship style into repeat business.

 5